 Since September 2017, Muslim Hands has:

-Delivered over £400,000 worth of aid in the refugee camps
+Delivered over £1.3 million worth of aid in the refugee camps

-Built our largest ever well - supplying clean water to around 5,000 people every day
+Built our largest ever well - supplying clean water to 5,000 people every day

-Set up a medical camp treating 300-400 people daily
+Set up five medical camps treating up to 500 people daily

 Supplied household essentials and hygiene items to around 50,000 people